jennhsiao/upscale/notebooks/README.md

     - only download site/years in which we know solar radiation data exits
     - store raw data in /home/disk/eos8/ach315/data/ISH/
     - data stored in individual folders for each year
-3.
-4.
-5.
 6. Create solar radiation file list based on the weather files left after cleaning up
-    - solfile_list_1961to1990 is created
-    based on weafile_list_1961to1990
+    - solfile_list_1961to1990 is created based on weafile_list_1961to1990
-    -
-7. Create a correct dataframe setup for ISH and append the actual ISH data to it.
+8. run script 'weafile_read.ipynb' to read in raw weather data
+9. run script 'weafile_process.ipynb' to